getherbert/docs/shortcodes.md

 ### Handling Argument Names

-Unfortunately Wordpress doesn't support camel case in shortcode arguments therefore you can supply an array to rename underscore names to camel case.
+Unfortunately WordPress doesn't support camel case in shortcode arguments therefore you can supply an array to rename underscore names to camel case.